-- 3.4 The quality of the pupils' academic and other achievements is excellent. - 3.5 Pupils' knowledge, skills and understanding are excellent.
+- 3.4 The quality of the pupils' academic and other achievements is excellent. - Pupils' knowledge, skills and understanding are excellent.
 They are successfully developed across the different areas of learning.
 For example, the youngest pupils demonstrated excellent physical skills and a strong understanding of rhythm in dance, while pupils in Year 5 used their excellent prior knowledge alongside more recent learning to enable them to identify the impact of women in history.
-Pupils in Year 7 demonstrated extremely high knowledge, skills and understanding in English staff work in close harmony to a shared agenda.
+Pupils in Year 7 demonstrated extremely high knowledge, skills and understanding in English while considering the concepts of dystopia and utopia and were able to confidently express and explore extremely effectively the importance of setting when developing a theme.
+Although not fully embedded into the teaching and learning throughout the school, the newly incorporated initiative by leaders and governors to introduce the pre-senior baccalaureate (PSB) into the school is welcomed by teachers and referred to in class and when planning lessons.
+As a result, pupils and staff work in close harmony to a shared agenda.
 The recently completed projects in Year 8 for the Pre-Senior Project Qualification (PSPQ) demonstrate the pupils' excellent range of skills and knowledge across all areas of learning which they communicated succinctly and effectively through presentations and creation of artefacts.